Aging in place planning can help protect the health, well-being and lifestyle of older adults

 It’s more than just your home

 Many people don’t realize that aging in place is more than just home remodeling.
 That is a big part, but not all of it.
-To be able to age in place and maintain a high-quality life, you will have to get outside help.
+To be able to age in place and maintain a high-quality life, you may need to get help from others.

-The truth is, at some point most everyone will need something, be that in-home care, lawn or home maintenance, transportation, medical care at home or even social interaction.
+The truth is, at some point most everyone will need something, be that in-home care, lawn or home maintenance, transportation, medical care at home, or even added social interaction.

 We are not suggesting that you contract with various organizations or businesses now.
 Rather, learn about areas you may need help in later, then verify you can get it where you live.

-Some common types of services you might need may include:
+Some common types of services you might need could include: